5 Chinese elements: origins, role and uses

 Eventually, it is important to remember that each Chinese zodiac animal can symbolically be reduced to the sum of their intrinsic elements.
 For instance, the Rat is exclusively a Water sign, while the Dragon, though mainly an Earth sign, also has Fire and Metal inside of him.

 In order to find out the relationship between the 5 elements and how to achieve harmony, one needs to study the interactions related to each element.
 Indeed, not every element is compatible with the next, as Wood, Fire, Earth, Metal and Water each have a dual relationship with one another which either drains or strengthens their initial energy.

-To learn more about 5 elements balancing, you can read our article about harmonization techniques, which includes graphic charts describing the full relationships between the 5 elements.
+To learn more about 5 elements balancing, you can read our article about harmonization techniques, which, in addition to further explanations on the subject, includes graphic charts describing the full relationships between the 5 elements.

 The compensatory element: How to achieve harmony among the five elements

 According to the theory of the five Chinese elements, it is essential to always maintain a harmonious balance of the 5 Chinese elements calculated from your date and time of birth, which correspond to your energy identity card.
 Thus, in order to fill the lack of one or several elements of a Chinese astral theme - and to recreate on this occasion an energetic chart beneficial to the individual - there are several techniques that make it possible to "manufacture" the missing element, which can also be called the compensatory element.

 When one wishes to balance the energetic chart of the five Chinese elements when one of the elements is weak or deficient, several techniques of energy rectification, or cures, can be envisaged, among which:

 - The choice of a first name or a nickname